sergcpp/Ray/README.md

 I tried to implement most of the basic features present in 'big' pathtracers:
 - Plucker test for intersection with precomputed data per triangle as described in 'Ray-Triangle Intersection Algorithm for Modern CPU Architectures' paper.
-- SAH-based BVH with stackless traversal as described in 'Efficient Stack-less BVH Traversal for Ray Tracing' paper.
+- SAH-based BVH with traditional stack- and stackless traversal described in 'Efficient Stack-less BVH Traversal for Ray Tracing' paper.
+By default traversal with stack is used as it was faster on gpus I tested on.
 BVH tree is made two-level to support basic rigid motion.
-Optional 'spatial splits' feature can be used for building more optimized BVH in cost of construction times as described in 'Spatial Splits in Bounding Volume Hierarchies' paper.
+Optional 'spatial splits' feature can be used for building better optimized BVH in cost of construction time as described in 'Spatial Splits in Bounding Volume Hierarchies' paper.
 - Ray differentials for choosing mip level and filter kernel as described in 'Tracing Ray Differentials' paper.
 - Textures are packed in 2d texture array atlas for easier passing to OpenCL kernel.
 - Halton sequence is used for sampling.